 I'm sure if you asked them to, most people would have a go at doing hamstrings stretches for flexibility, but lots of them wouldn't do them correctly.
 They might start in the wrong position making it ineffective or stretch in a way that puts lots of tension on the sciatic nerve which runs down the back of the leg, rather than stretching their hamstrings.

-Here we will look at how to tell if you hamstrings are tight, and then look at six great stretches which can help relieve knee pain and prevent injuries.
+Here we will look at how to tell if you hamstrings are tight, and then look at six great stretches which can help relieve knee pain and prevent injuries such as pulled hamstring muscle and hamstring tendonitis.
 There are other ways to do hamstring stretching exercises, but these are the ones I find people get most benefit from and are simplest to perform accurately.

 Are My Hamstrings Tight?